 Marketing Your Event

-Build excitement for the upcoming training by finding creative ways to market the event, such as pre-meeting brain teasers, contests, etc. Have fun with it, so the audience goes into the meeting wanting to be there.
+Build excitement for the upcoming training by finding creative ways to market the event, such as pre-meeting brain teasers, contests, etc. Have fun with it, so your team goes into the meeting wanting to be there.

 Get Off on the Right Foot